helloensoul/rankz/.github/ISSUE_TEMPLATE.md

 ## Submit a feature request or bug report

-- [ ] I've read the guidelines for Contributing to Rankz in the README.md
+- [ ] I've read the guidelines for Contributing to this project in the README.md
 - [ ] This is a feature request
 - [ ] This is a bug report
 - [ ] This request isn't a duplicate of an [existing issue](https://github.com/helloensoul/rankz/issues)